jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_00_lab_setup_instructions.md

 **Time to complete**: It takes around 5 minutes to perform the steps below and initiate the automated setup scripts.
 The scripts may take an hour or more to complete.

 > **Note**: These instructions are designed to be used in the pre-installed virtual machine provided for the course.
-If you aren't using the pre-installed virtual machine, you can follow the [full setup instructions](00FullSetupREADME.md).

 ## Requirements